Future is in doubt for cheaper versions of biologic drugs

 Drugmakers have been harnessing scientific advances to create targeted biologic drugs, many for cancer and rare conditions without good treatments.
 Their executives predicted insurers wouldn’t balk at high prices because the patient numbers aren’t big.

 But as more people took biologic drugs and companies increased prices 6% to 20% every year, insurers and middlemen called prescription benefit managers limited patients’ access.
-They also set high copayments for many patients.
+They also set high co-payments for many patients.

 Biosimilars were seen as financial salvation.
 But given their limited sales to date, the FDA is trying to enable faster approval.